nahummel/jquery-salary-calculator/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

+[x] Create inputs that take employee first name, last name, ID number, job title, annual salary [x] Create submit button
+[ ] Submit button should collect info from input fields and store in an object [ ] Append stored info onto DOM in table format
+[ ] Clear input fields
+[ ] Using the stored info calculate monthly cost (divide by 12) [ ] Append monthly cost to DOM
+[ ] If monthly cost exceedsd $20,000 add class that turns background color red [ ] Create delete button
+[ ] Delete button should remove an employee from DOM